ymmiah/AiTestPrep/README.md

 ### A. Configuring Your Google Gemini API Key

 **IMPORTANT:** This application requires a Google Gemini API key to function.
-The application is designed to securely access this key.
-You should never write your API key directly into the application's source code files like `geminiService.ts`.

 **1. Get Your API Key:**
 *   Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to create your free API key.

-**2. Making the Key Available for Local Development:**
-To run the app on your local machine, you need to provide the API key.
-We've made this easy with a special configuration file.
+**2. Providing Your API Key**
+There are two ways to provide your key:

+**Method 1: Via the Application UI (Recommended for Users)** The easiest way to add your key is directly in the application.
+1. Launch the application.
+2. Navigate to the **My Profile** page.
+3. Scroll down to the "API Key Configuration" section.
+4. Paste your API key into the input field and click "Save & Reload".
+Your key will be stored securely in your browser's local storage for future use.
+This key will take priority over any other configuration method.

+**Method 2: For Local Development (Developer Use)**
+If you are developing the application, you can use a special configuration file to provide a key.
+This is useful for testing but will be overridden if a key is set via the UI.

 **Step 1: Create a `config.js` file**
 In the same root directory as `index.html`, create a new file named `config.js`.